 (g) the name and address of the insurer and the insured.

-(2) In subregulation (1), “the relevant subject-matter” means that part of the subject-matter of the contract of insurance in which the debtor has a beneficial interest.
+(2) In subregulation (1), the relevant subject-matter means that part of the subject-matter of the contract of insurance in which the debtor has a beneficial interest.

-[Regulation 20 amended in Gazette 10 January 1986 p.
+[Regulation 20, formerly regulation 21, renumbered as regulation 20 in Gazette 10 Jan 1986 p.
 138.]

 21. Notice of intended proceedings against guarantor